 See Credit Details Below

-- Brief review of the overall goal of MD&A
+- A brief review of the overall goal of MD&A.

-- When do they become relevant for MD&A, and
+- When do they become relevant for MD&A?

 - What should be disclosed?

-- From operating segments to deeper analysis, trends and frequent SEC comments on MD&A
+- Operating segments, deeper analyses, trends, and frequent SEC comments on MD&A.

 - Why hasn’t the SEC issued any new MD&A guidance in recent years?